 Figures 2-2 show the complete communication process using an example of a web server transmitting data to a client.
-This process and these protocols will be covered in more detail in later chapters.
+This process and these protocols have covered in more detail in later chapters.

-1. Web server is sending data using Hypertext Markup Language (HTML) page to be sent to web clients.
+1. Web server is sending data using Hypertext Markup Language (HTML); page to sent to web clients.

-2. The application protocol HTTP header is added to the front of the HTML data.
-The header contains a variety of information just like IP header, Ethernet header, TCP header as well as the HTTP version the server is using and a status code representing it has information for the web client.
+2. The application protocol HTTP header added to the front of the HTML data.
+The header has a variety of information just like IP header; Ethernet header, TCP header and also HTTP version the server is using; and a status code representing it has information for the web client.

-3. The HTTP application layer protocol forwards the HTML-formatted web page data to the transport layer (Layer 4 of the OSI Model).
-The TCP transport layer protocol is used to handle individual conversations; in this example between the web server and web client.
+3. The HTTP application layer protocol forwards the HTML-formatted; web page data to the transport layer (Layer 4 of the OSI Model).
+The TCP transport layer protocol handles each conversation; in this example between the web server and web client.

-4. Next, the IP information is added to the front of the TCP information.
-IP assigns the appropriate source and destination IP addresses.
+4. Next, the IP information added to the front of the TCP information.
+IP assigns the source and destination IP addresses.
 This information is known as an IP packet.

-6. This data is now transported through the internetwork; which consists of media and intermediary devices.
+6. This data transported through the internetwork which; consists of media and intermediary devices.